oldm/OldMan/docs/core_concepts.rst

 `Resource Description Framework (RDF) <https://en.wikipedia.org/wiki/Resource_Description_Framework>`_.
 A :class:`~oldman.resource.resource.Resource` object may have some attributes that provide the *predicate* (also called property) and the *object* terms of RDF triples describing the resource.
-The resource itself is the *subject* of the triple.
+The resource itself is the *subject* of the triple (expect if the property is reversed).
 Its attributes have arbitrary short names as defined in the JSON-LD context.

 A :class:`~oldman.resource.resource.Resource` object access to its attributes through the